How To Set Up a Hookah

 Part 2 - Pack Hookah Bowl Properly

-The second part of this tutorial contains the preparation of your hookah and how to pack a hookah bowl to ignite it for thick smoke.
+The second part of this tutorial contains the portion of how to prepare your hookah and how to pack a hookah bowl to ignite it for thick smoke.
 Follow the suggested steps to get going.

 Step 1 - Mix Your Shisha Tobacco